CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 * **Type**: `number`
 * **Required**: Yes
+* **Minimum**: 0

 ### refine :white_check_mark:

-TODO: copy from 3dtiles spec

-Defines the refinement scheme for all tiles in the tileset.
+Specifies if additive or replacement refinement is used when traversing the tileset for rendering.
+This refinement applies to the entire tileset.

 * **Type**: `string`
-* **Required**: Yes
+* **Required**: No
+* **Allowed values**:
+   * `"ADD"`
+   * `"REPLACE"`

 ### firstSubtreesWithContent :white_check_mark:

-TODO: define the size of the sub arrays, i.e d/x/y vs d/x/y/z Defines the first set of subtree keys that are available in the tileset.
+Defines the first set of subtree keys that are first available in the tileset.
+Each element of the array is a four element array holding the d,x,y,z index in the tileset for the root of the subtree.
+The last element of this four element array is ignored for quadtrees.
+The corresponding uri for this subtree of availability is `availability/d/x/y/z` for octrees and `availability/d/x/y` for quadtrees.

 * **Type**: `array`
 * **Required**: Yes
-* **Type of each property**: `array`
+* **Type of each property**: `number` `[4]`

 ### subdivision :white_check_mark: